Deakin Law Clinic – MLL420 and MLJ739

 What is Deakin Law Clinic?

-The Deakin Law Clinic provides legal placement for advanced students of Deakin Law School.
-Under the supervision of qualified legal practitioners, the Deakin Law Clinic offers opportunities for students to build the legal skills that underpin their academic training in one of the following practice areas:
+Deakin Law Clinic provides legal placement for Deakin's advanced law students.
+Under the supervision of qualified legal practitioners, Deakin Law Clinic offers opportunities for students to build the legal skills that underpin their academic training in one of the following practice areas.

-Students will manage their own legal matters under supervision of the Clinical Solicitors, which may include initial client intake and interview, drafting legal documents, information or advice to final outcome and closing of files (subject to Clinic time limits).
+You will manage your own legal matters under supervision of the clinical solicitors, which may include initial client intake and interview, drafting legal documents, information or advice to final outcome and closing of files (subject to clinic time limits).

 Who can apply?